SsahilxydD/tsw/README.md

 - Adjust regexes in src/parsers/sms.js to match your bank’s SMS format precisely.
 - Change orderId format in src/server.js if needed.
 - Serve QR files behind auth or signed URLs in production.
+ - Add products in `data/products.json` to use productId-based checkout.

+Replace WhatsApp with Checkout
+- Option A: Amount-based link (keep simple).
+On your product page, link to:

+  /checkout.html?amount=799

+  The page creates an order, shows the QR, and auto-updates if partial payments happen.

+- Option B: Product-based (recommended, prevents client-side price tampering):
+  1) Add your products to `data/products.json`:

+     { "id": "SKU-001", "name": "T-Shirt", "amountPaise": 79900 }

+  2) Link to:

+     /checkout.html?productId=SKU-001

+  The server looks up price by productId and ignores client-side amount.

+Frontend behavior
+- `public/checkout.html` + `public/checkout.js` handle:
+  - Creating an order via `POST /orders` (amount or productId)
+  - Rendering returned QR (`currentQr`) and UPI link
+  - Polling `GET /orders/:id` every 2s and updating status
+  - When partial payment is detected, it swaps to the new remainder QR automatically
+  - When fully paid, it shows success and (optional) redirects if `?redirect=/thank-you` is set

+Server endpoints
+- `POST /orders` body: `{ productId }` or `{ amount }` (INR rupees)
+- `GET /orders/:id` returns full order state
+- `GET /products/:id` returns `{ id, name, amountPaise }`